bitfinity-network/tech-docs-bitfinity-evm/docs/evm/precompiles.md

 # Precompiles

-The EVMC EVM supports all Ethereum precompiles as well as extra precompiles designed to interact with the Internet Computer blockchain.
+The Bitfinity EVM supports all Ethereum precompiles as well as extra precompiles designed to interact with the Internet Computer blockchain.
 The ones denoted in **bold** are extra.

 Definitions below from [evm.codes].